OS2Forms/os2forms/modules/os2forms_permissions_by_term/README.md

 be thoroughly tested.

 ## Usage
-- The user affiliation taxonomy is added to webform config form, nodes (of type webform) and Maestro workflow forms.
+- The user affiliation taxonomy is added to webform config form and Maestro workflow forms.
 - The Permissions by Term module adds a form element to the user form.
 - When a user visits an entity of the above mentioned this module checks for match between the entity and the users affiliation.
 If no match is found access is denied.